mesosphere/dcos-docs-site/pages/services/nifi/index.md

 enterprise: false
 ---

-Welcome to the documentation for DC/OS Apache NiFi.
+Welcome to the documentation for DC/OS {{ model.techName }}.
 Choose a version to get started!